jbeorse/docs/odk2-src/survey-sample-app.rst

         The server URL starts with :file:`https://` not :file:`http://`.
 Don't forget to include the *s*.

-    - Leave your authentication as :guilabel:`anonymous`.
+    - Leave your authentication as :guilabel:`None (anonymous access)`.

   3. Back out until you return to Survey.
   4. Follow the :ref:`services-using-sync` instructions (see :ref:`launching from Survey <services-using-sync-launch-other>`).